13 Top-Rated Ski Resorts in New Hampshire, 2023

 Overlooking Franconia Notch, Cannon Mountain is a state-owned ski area with some of the most challenging trails in the state.
 Olympic Gold Medalist Bode Miller learned his skills on this mountain, which is known for its steep and varied terrain.
 The 4,080-foot elevation of Cannon's summit seems to attract more snow than many other White Mountain areas.
 The ski terrain is networked by 81 trails and reached by 10 lifts.

-Major investment in the past two years has upgraded the Aerial Tramway and all the chairlifts, as well as the energy-efficient snowmaking equipment installed last year, which reduces energy consumption and increases snowmaking significantly.
-This season brings added lift improvements and a $2.5 million upgrade to the Mountain Station building at the summit, and new groomer technology to serve Cannon's famously steep terrain.
+Following three years of major investment in upgrading the Aerial Tramway and all the chairlifts, as well as the energy-efficient snowmaking equipment and groomer technology to serve Cannon's famously steep terrain, upgrades continue.

-The Tuckerbrook Family Area is separated a bit from the rest of the mountain, and Mittersill, a former ski area adjacent to Cannon Mountain, offers ungroomed natural snow for experts.
+The Tuckerbrook Family Area is separated a bit from the rest of the mountain, and Mittersill, a former ski area adjacent to Cannon Mountain, offers four trails with snowmaking and ungroomed natural snow for experts.

 There are no on-mountain accommodations at this state park, but the nearby village of Franconia has several country inns.